 Introduction

-- the kind of support that process modeling and analysis can provide to the management;
+- The kind of support that process modeling and analysis can provide to the management.

 - the time and the resources required to produce a reliable and trustworthy model of an industrial problem and to analyze it;

-The choice of the study case
+The choice of the case study

-- Its design process shall be representative of the one of others components of a typical vehicle; this ensures a general validity to the results of the experience.
+- Its design process shall be representative of those of other components of a typical vehicle; this ensures a general validity to the results of the experience.

 The main constraints for the fuel tank, as described by the Ferrari design staff, are:

 - It shall satisfy -in the basic model or in some special versions- all the national and regional regulations for the automotive industry, e.g., CEE 91/441 and USA 40CFR par 86.
-This constraint applies for each nation in which the vehicle will be registered and exported.
+This constraint applies to each nation in which the vehicle will be registered and exported.

 The following fuel tank specifications were extracted from the technical sheets of the latest Ferrari model: